Also feel free to check out my

 Keeping track of objects in multiple time eras within the same level quickly became confusing and tedious for our level designers.
 To make their job easier, I created an editor window, which could selectively hide specific time lines, as well as move objects between them.
 This removed visual clutter of WIP levels and sped up the workflow.

 A major goal of this game was to demonstrate the decay of architecture through time.
-The main way to archieve this was through textures.
+The main way to achieve this was through textures.
 The ageing process of wood is however, specific to the surroundings of the houses.
 So there needed to be a way to paint on objects within the context of the scene and therefore the engine.
 For that purpose, I created a simple vertex painting tool with features similar to old school paint.
 The resulting vertex colors could then be fed into custom shaders.

 In multiple places, it was necessary to smoothly blend between materials within a single mesh.